 So, What Fire Pit Should You get?

-When you think fire pit you maybe thinking about the bowl shaped designs which leaves little to the imagination such as this one;
+When you think fire pit you may be thinking about the bowl-shaped designs which leave little to the imagination such as this one;

 Now, if you're thinking of buying a fire pit it's important to keep in mind the style and size that will suit your space.
-However, We've also listed some important details when determining if a fire pit is the best fit for you.
+We've listed 3 important details when determining if a fire pit is the best fit for you.

 Just like buying a new lounge or even a car it's important to understand the different styles that exist, small ones are usually 20 inches to 25 Inches (50-65 cm's) while the larger sized fire pits are around 45 inches (115 cms) For the most part, smaller fire pits are usually ones that consist of a bowl

 Fuel?
 Wood is often referred to as the fuel for your BBQ or Fire Pits, but wood is wood right?
 Well yes & no. Here are some wood types that HGTV Recommend

 3. Precautions and Extra Accessories

 Never use a fire pit too close to a wall or your home and remember to be careful if you're using a fire pit on a wooden deck.
 Generally, the best surfaces to place a fire pit on are hard stone, cement or tile, which are fireproof.